Glossary Home

 A subnet, or subnetwork, is a network within another network meant to simplify routes between devices on a network.

-A subnet mask splits an IP address, such as 255.255.255.0, into host and network addresses.
-The bits (digits) in a subnet mask indicates the number of bits that have been alloted to the network’s address and the number of bits available for host addresses in the network.
+A subnet mask splits an IP address, such as 255.255.255.0, into its host and network addresses.
+The bits (digits) in a subnet mask indicate the number of bits allotted to the network’s address and the number of bits available for host addresses in the network.

 View all IPv6 glossary content.